arencrg/Vivixx-Term3-Week5/reactwithJamie/todoapp/README.md

 # To Do List App

 This app was made with create-react-app.
-It is a simple study on how props and state work.
+It is a simple study on how props and states work.

 ### Features

-- TodoForm Component -- so you can add new tasks
+- TodoForm Component
+    This component allows you to add more tasks in your to do list
-- TodoList Component -- where you can view your current tasks
+- TodoList Component
+    This component maps the existing tasks in the array and adds all the new tasks to the bottom of the list

 ### Usage